StrawberryBe/analytics.de-DE/help/implement/js-implementation/c-variables/configuration-variables.md

 |---|---|---|---|
 | Keine | Keine | Pfade &gt; Einstiege und Ausstiege &gt; Exitlinks | "" |

-Die Variable Bei *`linkExternalFilters`* einer Variablen handelt es sich um eine optionale Variable, mit der *`linkInternalFilters`* ermittelt wird, ob ein Link ein Exitlink ist.
-Jeder Link, der einen Besucher weg von Ihrer Site führt, gilt als Exitlink.
+Die Variable  variable is an optional variable used in conjunction with  to determine whether a link is an exit link. *`linkExternalFilters`**`linkInternalFilters`* Jeder Link, der einen Besucher weg von Ihrer Site führt, gilt als Exitlink.
 Ob ein Exitlink in ein Popupfenster oder in das vorhandene Fenster führt, spielt keine Rolle, damit ein Link in Berichten als Exitlink aufgeführt wird.
 Exitlinks werden nur verfolgt, wenn *`trackExternalLinks`* is set to 'true.'
-Bei den Filtern in *`linkExternalFilters`* und *`linkInternalFilters`* sind die Groß- und Kleinschreibung nicht zu beachten.
+The filters in  and  are case insensitive.*`linkExternalFilters`**`linkInternalFilters`*

 >[!NOTE]
 >
->Wenn Sie diese nicht verwenden möchten, löschen Sie sie *`linkExternalFilters`* oder setzen Sie sie auf "".
+>If you don't want to use , delete it or set it to "".*`linkExternalFilters`*

-Die Filter werden standardmäßig in der Liste angezeigt *`linkExternalFilters`* und *`linkInternalFilters`* gelten für die Domäne und den Pfad jedes Links.
-Wenn "true"festgelegt *`linkLeaveQueryString`* ist, gelten die Filter für die gesamte URL (Domäne, Pfad und Abfragezeichenfolge).
-Diese Filter werden immer auf den absoluten Pfad der URL angewendet, auch wenn ein relativer Pfad als href-Wert verwendet wird.
+The filters list in  and  apply to the domain and path of any link by default. *`linkExternalFilters`**`linkInternalFilters`* If  is set to 'true,' the filters apply to the entire URL (domain, path, and query string). *`linkLeaveQueryString`* Diese Filter werden immer auf den absoluten Pfad der URL angewendet, auch wenn ein relativer Pfad als href-Wert verwendet wird.

 Mit *`linkInternalFilters`* haben die meisten Firmen genug Kontrolle über Exitlinks, sodass sie *`linkExternalFilters`*.
 Using *`linkExternalFilters`* simply decreases the likelihood that an exit link is considered external.
 If *`linkExternalFilters`* has a value, then a link is considered only external if it does not match *`linkInternalFilters`* and does match *`linkExternalFilters`*.